supervisely-ecosystem/interpolation-tracker-v1/README.md

 2. Select the <a href="#Polygons-interpolation-settings">polygons interpolation settings</a> and click `Run` button

 <br>

+4. Run the video labeling interface on the project you want to work with

-3. Create classes with Polygon, Point or Rectangle shapes and then draw figures on the several frames.
+3. Create classes with Polygon, Point, or Rectangle shapes and then draw figures on the several frames.
 There can only be one figure per object (class) in a frame

-4. Choose start frame (or range of frames via Select tool), in track settings select runned Interpolation Tracker app, direction and number of frames
+4. Choose the start frame (or range of frames via the Select tool), in track settings select running Interpolation Tracker app, direction, and number of frames

 5. Click `Track` button.
 When a figure on the starting frame is selected, tracking begins for that figure.
 If no figures are selected, tracking starts for all of the figures on the frame.
 Be aware that tracking will not work if some class has only a figure in the start frame and none in the tracking direction (see example below)